sidtaytho/sidtaytho/content/authors/admin/_index.md

 highlight_name: false
 ---

 Sidney Thomas is a third year doctoral student at Louisiana Tech University.
-She is currently serving as the Student Director of Applied Research for Organizational Solutions (AROS). [add blurb about AROS?]
+She is currently serving as the Student Director of Applied Research for Organizational Solutions ([AROS](https://www.arosconsulting.org/)).
 Her experience includes organizing and implementing leadership programs for the President of the University, the Louisiana Tech Athletic Department, student organization leaders, as well as Easterseals Louisiana non-profit organization.
 As part of Louisiana Tech's participation in NSF's IChange program, Sidney's current research focuses on individuals' motivation and readiness to change toward greater organizational diversity, equity, and inclusion.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.